Rise-Vision/risevision-documentation/_posts/user/player/chrome-app/2014-10-01-chrome-player-linux.md

 2. Type sudo crontab -e
 3. Select your editor
 4. At the bottom, type 0 3 * * * /sbin/shutdown -r now
 5. This will reboot your player at 3AM.
-I fyou would like to reboot at a different time, simply replace that with the houryour would prefer.
+I fyou would like to reboot at a different time, simply replace that with the hour you would prefer.